jimbanach/aitour-copilot-security-practices/session-delivery-resources/WRK510LabInstructions.md

 6. On Provide basic details for this label, click **Next**
 7. On Define the scope for this label, review the configured settings and see how it is set to control **Groups & Sites**.
 Click **Next**
 8. Review all of the configuration settings under items.
 Click **Next** to move through the configuration pages.
 9. On Define protection settings for groups and sites, observe the settings that are configured.
-Note how they align to the settings you can configure on Sharepoint Sites and Teams.
+Note how they align to the settings you can configure on SharePoint Sites and Teams.
 Click **Next**
 10. Observe that the site privacy is set to **Private**.
 Click **Next**
 11. Observe that the default sharing is set to **Only people in your organization**.
 Note how this aligns to the sharing slider in SharePoint site settings.
 Click **Next**
 12. Click **Cancel** to back out of the configuration pages.